How to Update Golden or Honey Oak Cabinets Without Paint!

 Asi Es La Vida – said awkwardly by a Canadian Ginger.

-Would I install honey oak cabinets in a new kitchen?
-No, but the stain I would choose wouldn’t be too far off.
-For today’s trends, I’d choose a shaker style with a standard or slightly thinner rail.
+No, but some of the stains I’d consider might not be far off.
+For today’s trends, I’d choose a shaker style with a standard or slightly thinner rail and a stain that’s a bit darker than natural.

 The cabinets in this next kitchen have GREAT bones, but in terms of being modern (if the homeowner were concerned about that), the strength of the orange stain is a bit strong.
 That said, there are still ways to make cabinets like this work!